 ISSS must be notified if you are changing your major or transitioning from a master's to a doctoral program.
 It is your responsibility to work with your department to make these changes, and to ensure the department communicates the change to ISSS.

 There are several things you should do before traveling within the United States or Abroad.
-Be sure to review the Travel page before you begin your journey.
+Be sure to review the Travel page before you begin your journey, and if your visa has expired, review the instructions for applying for a new F-1 or J-1 visa.

 The ISSS prepares visa documents for any dependents of F-1 and J-1 students who will enter the United States on F-2 or J-2 visas.
 The ISSS is required to report biographical data on F-2 and J-2 dependents to the U.S. federal government.
 Dependent information can be submitted via an e-form.